joaosoutto/TSL-client/README.md

 ![TSL](https://user-images.githubusercontent.com/60697947/150019275-62dc0dcc-c846-45bf-9e6b-4497f78b2b94.png)

-<h1 style="margin-top: 40px;">About</h1>
+#About

-This is an application where users can create their accounts, login and post on the wall.
+_This is an application where users can create their accounts, login and post on the wall.
 Once logged in, users can delete and edit their posts.
-They also have an area with their posts for ease of maintenance.
+They also have an area with their posts for ease of maintenance._

-Visitors (users without accounts) can also view the posts, not being able to create, delete or edit them
+_Visitors (users without accounts) can also view the posts, not being able to create, delete or edit them._

-<h2 style="margin-top: 40px;">Built with</h2>
+##Built with

 - <p style="display:flex;align-items:center;gap:6px;">React <a href="https://reactjs.org/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" style="margin-top:6px;" width="20" height="20"/> </a> </p>